mcoza/hammdroid-job-agent/docs/design-decisions.md

 ## Start with one model

-I looked at the idea of using several models for different jobs, such as one model doing the work and another reviewing it.
+I looked into the idea of using several models for different jobs, such as one model doing the work and another reviewing it.

 I decided not to start there.
-More models means more memory use, more waiting, more routing logic, and more things to troubleshoot.
+More models means more memory use, more waiting, more routing logic, and overall more troubleshooting.

-For now I would rather get one model working through the full workflow first.
+For now, I would rather get one model working through the full workflow first.
 If I find a real weakness that another model would help with, then I can add one for a reason.

-## Use Google Sheets instead of a database
+## Google Sheets over a database

 The state I need right now is simple.
 It is mostly rows of job information such as company, role, status, dates, links, and notes.